 Village in Alsace, France | Ewen Bell

-Discover Italy’s prosecco-producing vineyards, inscribed on UNESCO’s World Heritage list earlier this year, plus six more active breaks in the continent for oenophiles.
-From Rioja to Alsace, experience the grape harvest and indulge in your favourite wine.
+Discover Italy’s prosecco-producing vineyards, inscribed on UNESCO’s World Heritage list since 2019, plus six more active breaks in the continent for oenophiles.
+From Rioja to Alsace, experience the grape harvest in autumn and indulge in your favourite wine.

 ITALY | Prosecco